swengzju/Breasifer/index.md

 About Sheng:

 Sheng Weng is finishing his Ph.D. in applied physics from Rice University.
 His research is focused translational biophotonics imaging and microscopy using ultrafast lasers.
-You can reach him through LinkedIn: https://www.linkedin.com/in/shengweng
+You can reach him through [LinkedIn](https://www.linkedin.com/in/shengweng).